BARLING’S Make Ye Olde Wood bulldog

 England, 1960s This large sandblasted apple is already a corporate era Barling pipe, the most experienced experts assign the King series with such nomenclature to 1962-1970.
 Although these “corporate” Barlings don’t cost hundreds of dollars the pipes were carved very skillfully and with all possible respects to 150-year Barling family pipe making tradition.

-• BARLING Londoner 6635
+• BARLING Londoner 519S

-England, 1970s The Londoner line was introduced already after the acquisition of the Barling family business by Imperial Tobacco.
-But after some time the production of most pipes including the Londoner series was moved to other countries such as Italy, Denmark and France.
-Therefore our pipe is quite rare because it has been made still…
+England, 1960s The Londoner line was introduced after the acquisition of the Barling family business by Imperial Tobacco.
+However, after some time, the production of most pipes, including the Londoner series, was moved to other countries such as Italy, Denmark, and France.
+Therefore, our pipe is quite rare because it has been made still in…

 • BARLING 3229